mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 I prefer this method for a few reasons:

 - There's an additional layer of protection from accidental disclosure.
-Even if someone accidentally included an internal struct in an external type, nothing would print out because the internal struct fields have no JSON tags.
+  - Even if someone accidentally included an internal struct in an external type, nothing would print out because the internal struct fields have no JSON tags.
 - It makes the data you're returning more explicit.
-- It gives you tighter control over the data.
-With the `Public` pattern, all endpoints including the type have to return data in the same format, whereas with the above method, each endpoint decides which fields to expose and in what format.
+- It gives you more fine-grained control over the data.
+  - With the `Public` pattern, all endpoints including the type have to return data in the same format, whereas with the above method, each endpoint decides which fields to expose and in what format.

-### API Tip

-- If you, API takes function arguments, put them at the end of the orgs list.
-  - It's difficult to read arguments that appear after function arguments.
-  - "When it comes to writing your own..."

 ### Line of sight

 - Blog post

-### Response patterns

-- "Response helpers"
+### Honorable mentions for chapters

-### Chat app
+#### Chat app

 - Cool demo of goroutnes and websockets

-### Auth
+#### Auth

 - Good demo, explanation of chaining HTTP Handlers

-### Twitter votes
+#### Twitter votes

 - This chapter alone is worth the price of the best book.
 - Cool example of combining horizontally scalable services.